 Training a New Mortgage Loan Officer

 This guide covers training a new mortgage loan officer without any mortgage experience.
-This guide on training a new mortgage loan officer will cover how Gustan Cho Associates has successfully trained new mortgage loan officers without experience for over ten years.
+This guide on training a new mortgage loan officer will cover how GCA Forums has successfully trained new mortgage loan officers without experience for over ten years.

 Our streamlined program offers a pathway for people to expand their careers as loan officers, one of the industry’s most challenging yet rewarding professions.
 Training a new mortgage loan officer is one of the most difficult tasks.

-Training a new mortgage loan officer is similar to training a lawyer straight out of law school who just passed the Bar Exam.
+Training a new mortgage loan officer is similar to training a lawyer straight out of law school who has just passed the bar exam.
 With all the studies and exams out, how will you market yourself and originate mortgage loans?
 In the following paragraphs, we will cover training a new mortgage loan officer.

 Steps To Training a New Mortgage Loan Officer